thisisbalu/exception-decoded/_posts/spring/2024-08-04-spring-querytimeoutexception.md

 toc: true
 ---

-> Note: This article follows best SEO practices and is written in markdown format.

----

 ## Introduction

 When working with Spring applications, you might encounter scenarios where database queries take longer to execute than expected.
 This can result in a `QueryTimeoutException`, causing your application to become unresponsive and impacting the overall user experience.